 An easy way to determine if your xenon flash lamp is declining in intensity is to look at an experiment that has been repeated over several years in your laboratory.
-If you notice that the gain setting (under the Protocol Information tab in a MARS test run) has increased significantly with time when using the same concentration, then the intensity of the lamp could be decreasing.
-Please contact your local BMG LABTECH representative and have a preventative maintenance visit scheduled.
+If you notice that the gain setting (under the protocol information tab in a MARS test run) has increased with time although using the same sample concentration, then the intensity of the lamp could be decreasing.